 - Taking medications as prescribed to help control pain or anxiety for specific procedures

-Monique Wiegand, an adult with CF, pulmonologist Isabel Neuringer, MD, and Rachel Havey, mother of a child with CF, discuss how people with CF and their care teams can work together to manage procedural anxiety effectively.
+Monique Wiegand, an adult with CF, pulmonologist Isabel Neuringer, MD, and Rachael Havey, mother of a child with CF, discuss how people with CF and their care teams can work together to manage procedural anxiety effectively.

 If you think your anxiety is keeping you from getting the medical care you need, share your concerns with your care team.
 They have seen a lot of people with CF struggle with this and are there to help you.
 Be as specific as possible when describing your feelings.